 At some point, after that, he retires and moves to Gate City Virginia.
 My Grandmother had relatives living there.
-I have some memories of when we visited in early 1960, mostly of him sitting in his easy chair smoking a pipe.
+I have some memories of when we visited in the early 1960, mostly of him sitting in his easy chair smoking a pipe.
 He taught Rick and me how to tie our shoelaces by putting an extra knot in them – something I have done my entire life.
 He passed away in 1966.

 Edward Thomas Tubridy 1929 – 2002

 Dad finished high school in Grant Town, graduating in 1947.
 From there he went to the University of West Virginia and graduated with a degree in physics in 1951.
 He was in ROTC in college.
 While he was there he was able to arrange his service to be in the fledgling United States Airforce.
-The Korean War started in 1950 while he was in school and he thought his chances of not getting killed would be better in the Air Force rather than a Lieutenant in the Army and in the sights of the enemy as a priority to kill!
+The Korean War started in 1950 while he was in school and he thought his chances of not getting killed would be better in the Air Force rather than as a Lieutenant in the Army and in the sights of the enemy as a priority to kill!

-He entered the Air Force in 1951 after graduating and is assigned to Holloman Air Force base on the new White Sands Missle Testing Range near Alamogordo, New Mexico.
+He entered the Air Force in 1951 after graduating and is assigned to the Holloman Air Force base on the new White Sands Missle Testing Range near Alamogordo, New Mexico.
 This is where some of the early work on the space program was done – particularly in the area of guidance and control.
 His responsibilities there involved testing the missiles.
 This ended up setting the tone for his professional career.

 He left the Air Force after his two-year requirement was up and was discharged as a 1st Lieutenant.
 He went to work with Goodyear Aerospace as a Flight Test Engineer working on the Matador missile.
 He worked initially in Dayton Ohio and it was while there he met my mother.